shsagir/play-area-sync/docs/env-vars.md

 ### About ENV vars

 An ENV var is a key value pair, like so: `MY_SQL_PASS:sCRAmblEDegGGs`.
 These variables are, as you hopefully can guess by now, specifically stored per environment.
-ENV vars are potentially stored in multiple places — most importantly here: with your web server, on fortrabbit that is Apache.
-This is how you can define an ENV var with Apache:
+ENV vars are potentially stored in multiple places.
+This is how you can define an ENV var with an Apache configuration:

 ```
 <VirtualHost hostname:80>